 What is the most important thing to remember when attempting this procedure?
 Please indicate the steps (e.g., 2.4., 2.5.) in the Protocol section of the script that this advice applies to.

-: ()
+Doekele Stavenga: (4.3) At the start of the scanning, special attention should be given to the adjustment of the deep-pseudopupil of the fly eye at the rotation center of the goniometric system.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.